 Things you should consider before taking this advice

-Adjusting your portfolio make up in this way, will decrease the amount of your portfolio which is held in long term growth oriented assets.
-As a result we would expect a corresponding decrease in the volatility of short term returns, but also an overall decrease in the potential for performance over the medium to long term.
+Adjusting your portfolio make up in this way, will decrease the amount of your portfolio which is held in long term growth-oriented assets.
+As a result, we would expect a corresponding decrease in the volatility of short term returns, but also an overall decrease in the potential for performance over the medium to long term.

 Because of the difference in the underlying cost of the investments, our recommendations would mean that the ongoing cost incurred for managing your portfolio will decrease.